DIPLOMA IN ENGINEERING WITH BUSINESS (S42)

 This module is a continuation of Mechanics I and Thermofluids I. It introduces to students the applications from basic ideas in solid mechanics to simple engineering problems, as well as fundamentals of machine components, air compressors and vapour cycles.

-The module is designed to provide students with further knowledge in mathematics and analytical skills to solve engineering problems encountered in their studies.
-Among the topics covered are Calculus, Ordinary Differential Equations, Laplace Transforms and Fourier Series.
+This module is designed to provide students with further knowledge in mathematics and analytical skills to solve engineering problems encountered in their studies.
+Among the topics covered are Laplace transforms and statistics.
+Simple concepts of reliability engineering will be introduced to students through learning activities as an application of what is taught in the module.

 Education and Career Guidance 2More